 Our expert faculty has years of training and experience in dance and education.
 We draw from many years of working with undergraduate students in higher education, students in K-12 schools and those with complex disabilities, to establish a safe and supportive environment for our students to grow and thrive as they learn to master their movement.

 Curtis is a dancer, choreographer, educator, researcher, and an arts manager.
-He holds a Bachelor of Science in Dance and Business Administration from SUNY Potsdam (Potsdam, NY), a Master of Arts in Arts Management from the University at Buffalo (Buffalo, NY), an MFA in Dance from the University of Maryland (College Park, MD), and a CMA in Laban Movement Analysis from the Laban Bartenieff Institute for Movement Studies (New York, NY).
-He is currently working toward certification as a Board Certified Dance/Movement Therapist or BC-DMT, with Kinections (Rochester, NY).
+He holds a Bachelor of Science in Dance and Business Administration from SUNY Potsdam (Potsdam, NY), a Master of Arts in Arts Management from the University at Buffalo (Buffalo, NY), an MFA in Dance from the University of Maryland (College Park, MD), and a CMA in Laban Bartenieff Movement Studies from the Laban Bartenieff Institute of Movement Studies (New York, NY).

 As a professional dancer Curtis has toured regionally as a principal with Geomantics Dance Theater (Rochester, NY).
 From 2005 to 2011, he studied contemporary dance and Laban Movement Analysis intensively with CMA Richard Haisma.
 He has also studied with Christopher K Morgan, Adriane Fang, PEARSONWIDRIG DanceTheater, Elizabeth Streb, Catherine Burge, Troika Ranch, Ruth Solomon, and Wally Cardona.